 18 But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord.

 This verse continues Paul’s exposition of Exodus 34:33-35, whereby Moses removed his veil when he went before the Lord.
-This symbolized his boldness before the Lord.
-Verse 18 draws an analogy to what happen to Moses–Christians also can approach God with an unveiled face.
+This symbolizes his boldness before the Lord.
+Verse 18 draws an analogy to what happened to Moses—Christians also can approach God with an unveiled face.
 By doing this they are in the process of transforming into the glory of Christ.

 18 But we all [emphatic],

 The “all” here are Christians in the New Covenant of grace in contrast to the hardened Jews of the Old Testament.
-These are those who have the indwelling Holy Spirit residing in them.
+These are the ones who have the indwelling Holy Spirit residing in them.

 with unveiled face,

 Like Moses unveiled his face before the Lord, the Christian can approach God with boldness.
 The Holy Spirit removed the veil of the Law to reveal the glory of the New Covenant.
 Lifting the veil represents liberty to fellowship with God.